-Organizational culture comprises a plethora of aspects from behaviours and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wide and individual.
+Organizational culture comprises a plethora of aspects from behaviors and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wide and individual.
 This culture, which is so multi-faceted and complex in nature, is what gives an organization an identity, a backbone, and a code to act by.
 It is a huge determinant of workplace happiness, engagement, productivity, and consequently – success.

 While organizational culture is often driven through employee-centric initiatives, activities and awareness campaigns, what is often overlooked is that the most important people in driving change are managers.
-It is the leaders who set an example, especially from a behavioural perspective.
+It is the leaders who set an example, especially from a behavioral perspective.
 And even though culture is taught, it cannot be taught with just words on a poster or some activities a few times a year.
-Culture, just like any other abstract and intrinsically complex concept, is something that is internalised over time, often subconsciously, and with a strong sense of awareness, even consciously.
+Culture, just like any other abstract and intrinsically complex concept, is something that is internalized over time, often subconsciously, and with a strong sense of awareness, even consciously.

 So, how can managers help drive culture?